caverac/event-framework/docs/building-the-framework-1.md

 - Occasion owns behavior via `.on(selector, form)`; `handle(datum)` applies the matching prehensions.
 - Prehension is first-class: we build them explicitly, then `install(...)` binds them onto their subjects.
-- The tiny `run(...)` loop is just glue to push datums around—so you can see everything working before we introduce a bus/router abstraction.
+- The tiny `run(...)` loop is just glue to push data around—so you can see everything working before we introduce a bus/router abstraction.
 - There is a clear delineation of responsbilities in this framework: who reacts to what and how.
 Occasions are the subject, prehensions are edges and data are facts.
 Behavios lives on the dge, by binding a selector and a subjective form to an occasion.
-- This framewok suppoers plugin-behvior out of the box, without touching occassion's internal logic.
-Just add more prehensions to the occassion as needed.
+- This framework supports plugin-behavior out of the box, without touching occasion's internal logic.
+Just add more prehensions to the occasion as needed.
-- Unit testability is also improved, since you can test each subjective form in isolation, as a pure function of (occasion, datum) -> derived data.
+- Unit testability is also improved, since you can test each subjective form in isolation, as a pure function of (occasion, datum) → derived data.
-- Although not complete yet, it is already a embarrassingly parallizable framwerk by design.
+- Although not complete yet, it is already a embarrassingly parallelizable framework by design.
+Each occasion can process data independently, so you can easily distribute the workload across multiple threads or machines.